slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If a man never contradicts himself, the reason must be that he virtually never says anything at all."
 -- Erwin Schrodinger [1887]*

+> *"I can’t understand why a person will take a year or two to write a novel when he can easily buy one for a few dollars."
+-- Fred Allen [1894]*

 > *"I am lonely, yet not everybody will do.
 I don’t know why, some people fill the gaps and others emphasize my loneliness.
 In reality those who satisfy me are those who simply allow me to live with my «idea of them»."
 -- Anaïs Nin [1903]*